 Main Cooperation Mechanisms

 On July 6, 2016, the Memorandum on Deepening the Defence and Security Partnership was signed.
 Based on this, on December 6, 2016, Georgia and the U.S. signed a multi-year (3 years) framework agreement on security cooperation for 2016-2019.
-The document signaled a new level in the U.S.-Georgia defence and security cooperation by improving the bilateral planning processes from short to mid term and concentrating efforts on developing Georgia’s Armed Forces combat readiness and self-sustaining institutional systems.
+The document signaled a new level in the U.S.-Georgia defence and security cooperation by improving the bilateral planning processes from short to mid term and concentrating efforts on developing Georgia’s Defence Forces combat readiness and self-sustaining institutional systems.

 Georgia Defence Readiness Program (GDRP)